 About $50.
 A great overall humidifier; in our testing, this humidifier lasted for over 14 hours; this was great because you can turn it on 2-3 hours before bedtime (maybe like 4 pm) and it would go all the way to morning (about 8 am)!
 Another great feature is that it's very simple to operate: there literally is only one button that controls the power and whether the subtle glowing night light is on or off.
 Here are some additional features: you can swivel the nozzle around 360-degrees to position it exactly how you'd like.
 It shuts off automatically when the water level gets low, or if the tank is removed.
 We also think it is the quietest one on the list - like, really super quiet (you'll be surprised).
 No annoying filters to clean, no complicated features, and all at a really great price.
 If you want a humidifier with fancy features, check out the TaoTronics option above, it's also a great humidifier.
 The only con with this humidifier is that its tank is quite small, at only 1.5-liters capacity.
 That means that even though it may last an impressive 14 hours, you're actually not getting as much moisture into the air during that time relative to other humidifiers on this list with larger tanks.
 Interested?
 You can check out this Pure Humidifier here.

 About $40.
-We got our hands on this humidifier for testing in early 2019 and were pretty pleased with its overall performance.
+We got our hands on this humidifier for testing last year and were pretty pleased with its overall performance.
 It has a smaller capacity than the bigger humidifiers on this list, coming in at about 3 liters (.8 gallons).
 In our testing, at the lowest setting it lasted for just about 24 hours, which is pretty impressive, though at that setting you could barely see any mist coming out of it at all.
 Though there is a nice continuous dial to change the mist intensity, it basically still only has a low, medium, and high setting since once you start turning the knob it quickly gets pretty intense.
 At a more medium setting , it lasted for about 16 hours.
 So that's probably enough time to turn it on at bedtime and off early in the morning, and be able to do that for 2 nights in a row without refilling the water.
 At the highest setting, we think it lasted for about 6 hours - we're not really certain because it ran out of water at some point in the middle of the night and we didn't see it until the morning (about 8 hours later).
 In our testing we found a couple things we really liked.
 First, when you're refilling the tank there is a carry handle on the bottom, which is helpful.
 Second, we love the concept of a humidifier with a night light, and this has a nice subtle glow to it that our kids really liked (note that the humidifier has to be on to use the night light option, and if you use it when the tank is empty then you have to deal with the red "empty" light also being on).
 Third, it was really quiet and has only a very subtle hum to it while operating, and a little bubbling/gurgling sound every hour or so (which they all have).
 Other than those, it has many of the usual options, like auto shut-off when it runs out of water, no filters to replace, a nozzle that rotates around 360-degrees so you can position it however you'd like, and it's relatively easy to refill.
 Overall, we like this humidifier and think it is worthy of this spot on our list, especially given the awesome night light feature.
 After we've used it for several months, we will update this review to reflect its long-term reliability.
 Interested?
 You can check out this Safety 1st Soothing Glow Humidifier here.

 About $50.
 Another great option made by TaoTronics, with a bit smaller capacity than the big one at the top of this list, coming in at 3.5L.
 That's still quite a large capacity for a cool mist humidifier, and it lasted for about 10 hours on high, and for about 24 hours on low setting.
 So on the high setting, you're getting over 330 ml of moisture into the air per hour.
 It uses a continuous knob to adjust from low to high in a highly customizable way.
 Nowhere near as fancy as the larger TaoTronics, but it's the only one on the list with two nozzles, so you can point one in one direction and the other in a completely different direction, increasing your ability to customize where the humidity goes (like towards two kids' beds in the same room!).
 Unlike the AnyPro, Pure, and Seneo, this humidifier uses a ceramic filter that helps clean bacteria and other impurities from the water.
 However, this means you'll need to clean and/or replace the filter with use.
 Like the others on this list, it automatically shuts off (and shows a red light) when the water level is low.
 It doesn't work as an essential oil diffuser, in case you're interested in that feature.
 Note that we tested this unit for 7 months and found that it got a bit louder with time, which was unfortunate.
 Other than that, this is a great, super quiet, and reliable humidifier that's easy to clean and fill.
 Just a few drawbacks, including the filter and a bit of noise developing over time.
 Interested?
 You can check out this TaoTronics Humidifier here.